 BBC: Can you give us a little background about your personal history and how the restaurant concept came about?

-FASIL: An Ethiopian restaurant in downtown Durham has been my dream for the past few years.
-Downtown Durham is growing and is becoming diverse.
+FASIL: Opening an Ethiopian restaurant in downtown Durham has been my dream for the past few years.
+Downtown Durham is growing and diverse.
 Duke University and the tech industry contributes to the growth of this area.
 Identifying a location which is convenient and marketable was my biggest challenge.
 My understanding about people residing in the RTP area is that they are well-travelled and exposed to many different types of cuisines.
 I know a few people who have been to Ethiopia and even adopted children from there.

 As you mentioned, Ethiopian cuisine has been missing from Downtown Durham, so when the opportunity to introduce the distinct Ethiopian flavor to the community presented itself, I had to grab it.
 That’s why we decided the old Rainbow location would be the perfect spot for a restaurant.
 In addition to this, the Ethiopian community in the area is thriving, however, so far, there hasn’t been a good place to have a gathering.
 Hopefully Goorsha will be able to host many gatherings in the future!